-- Make the dipping sauce and set aside.
-Once the grill is ready the steaks cook fast and they are best warm.
+- Dipping Sauce: Combine ingredients in a small bowl and set aside.
+Once the grill is hot the steaks cook in just a couple minutes and they are best warm.
 So having the sauce done first allows you to eat the grilled tuna steak warm.

-- Grill the Tuna Steaks: Start by placing them over the direct heat.
-After a few minutes, the sear will occur and the tuna steak will easily release from the grill grates and be ready to flip.
-Use good tongs to flip or a fish spatula.
+- Grill: Place tuna steaks over the direct heat.
+After just barely 2-3 minutes, the sear will occur and the tuna will easily release from the grill grates and be ready to flip.
+Use good tongs to flip or a fish spatula (preferred).
 If the tuna is not easily releasing, let it continue cooking another 30 seconds.

-- Remove, and slice immediately and dip into the soy ginger dipping sauce.
+- Serve: Slice and serve immediately with the soy ginger dipping sauce.
 Serve the slices warm as an appetizer, or plate it with the sauce for each guest.

 How Long To Grill Tuna Steaks

-Tuna cooks fast.
-With a 1 1/2 inch steak it should take 3 minutes per side at 550 degrees F over direct heat.
+Tuna cooks fast when cooked over a very hot grill.
+With a 1 ½ inch steak it should take no longer than 2-3 minutes per side at 600 degrees F over direct heat.